moderninterface/template-l5-wp/readme.md

 );
 ```

+Note that this build includes ALL foundation plugins.
+To keep things smaller...
+"If you're only using certain plugins, know that they all require foundation.core.js and foundation.util.mediaQuery.js to be loaded first.
+Some plugins also require specific utility libraries that ship with Foundation—refer to a plugin's documentation to find out which plugins require what, and see the JavaScript Utilities page for more information."
+(We'll need more documentation on how exactly to do this with gulp)

-If you need to create some JS for a specific page, you can do so by adding another mix:
+If you need to create some JS for a specific page, you can do so by adding another mix (but may be cleaner to keep in global.js and use comments):
 ```php
 mix.scripts(
 	[